scalawithcats/scala-with-cats/src/pages/adt-interpreters/regexp.md

   }
 ```

-Let's choose the `Append` case next.
+Let's move on to the `Append` case.
 This should match if the `left` regular expression matches the start of the `input`, and the `right` regular expression matches starting where the `left` regular expression stopped.
-This has uncovered a hidden requirement for us: we need to keep an index into the `input` that tells us where we should start matching from.
+This has uncovered a hidden requirement: we need to keep an index into the `input` that tells us where we should start matching from.
 The easiest way to implement this is with a nested method.
 Here I've created a nested method that returns an `Option[Int]`.
 The `Int` is the new index to use, and we return an `Option` to indicate if the regular expression matched or not.

 ```scala
 def matches(input: String): Boolean = {